grange85/ahfow-www/collections/_posts/2007/2007-04-27-imminent-luna-release.markdown

 - news
 tags: []
 ---

-<p>A previously unreleased LUNA track is to be released on a compilation album called Guilt By Association on <a href="http://www.engineroomrecordings.com/gba/">Engine Room Records</a>.
-Thetrack is a cover of the Paula Abdul song <a href="http://en.wikipedia.org/wiki/Straight_Up_%28song%29">Straight Up</a>.
-Due forrelease on August 7th.</p>
+A previously unreleased LUNA track is to be released on a compilation album called Guilt By Association on [Engine Room Records](http://www.engineroomrecordings.com/gba/).
+Thetrack is a cover of the Paula Abdul song [Straight Up](http://en.wikipedia.org/wiki/Straight_Up_%28song%29).
+Due forrelease on August 7th.